rietho/blogdown_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm an Austrian :flag-at: living in Germany :flag-de: after having lived in Ireland :flag-ie: for 6 years and working in the data industry.
+I'm an Austrian :flag-at: living in Germany :de: after having lived in Ireland :flag-ie: for 6 years and working in the data industry.
 My educational background is in mathematics, statistics and conflict management.
 On this blog, I write about topics I'm passionate about.
 At least for a start, my posts will revolve around 3 main themes:

 1. Data science and in particular the R programming language
 2. People management and leadership